 When making decisions about using pupil premium funding it is important to consider the context of the school and the subsequent challenges faced.
 Common barriers for FSM children can be less support at home, weak language and communication skills, lack of confidence, more frequent behaviour difficulties, and attendance and punctuality issues.
 There may also be complex family situations that prevent children from flourishing.
 The challenges are varied and there is no “one size fits all”.

-Click here to see our evaluated Pupil Premium Plan 2017-18
+Click here to see our 3-year Strategic Pupil Premium Plan (evaluated in Sum 2020)